nicholasaltieri/PacMan/README.md

 How to Run:

 The start game button initializes an action where all the pacment on the page will move to the edge of the DOM and then their direction will reverse.
 Clicking the start game button will cuase the pacmen to move faster.

+In the future I would like to experiement with certain CSS features and add styling to the canvas in which the pacmen exist.
+Also I seek to implement a function that counts the number of times the edge is detected by the pacman.